P2333/Papers-of-Robust-ML/README.md

 * [Adversarial Training and Provable Defenses: Bridging the Gap](https://openreview.net/forum?id=SJxSDxrKDr) (ICLR 2020) <br/> This paper proposes the layerwise adversarial training method, which gradually optimizes on the latent adversarial examples from low-level to high-level layers.

+* [Improving Adversarial Robustness Requires Revisiting Misclassified Examples](https://openreview.net/forum?id=rklOg6EFwS) (ICLR 2020) <br/> This paper proposes a new method MART, which involves a boosted CE loss to further lower down the second-maximal prediction, and a weighted KL term (similar as a focal loss), compared to the formula of TRADES.

 * [Adversarial Interpolation Training: A Simple Approach for Improving Model Robustness](https://openreview.net/forum?id=Syejj0NYvr&noteId=r1e432RzoS) <br/> This paper introduces the mixup method into adversarial training to improve the model performance on clean images.

 * [Are labels required for improving adversarial robustness?](https://arxiv.org/pdf/1905.13725.pdf) (NeurIPS 2019) <br/> This paper exploit unlabeled data to better improve adversarial robustness.